mongodb-partners/Atlas_to_Redshift/README.md

 ## Integration Framework

-The data from/to MongoDB Atlas can be migrated in two step approach
+The data from MongoDB Atlas is synced with Amazon Redshift in a two-step approach.

 ### Step 1: One-Time Load
 MongoDB Atlas has direct connectors with Apache Spark.
-Using the spark connectors the data is migrated from MongoDB Atlas to Redshift as one time load.
+Using the spark connectors the data is migrated from MongoDB Atlas to Redshift as a one-time load.

-### Step2: Real-Time Data Sync
+### Step2: (Near) Real-Time Data Sync
 With the help of the MongoDB Atlas triggers or Amazon MSK, any delta changes to the database can be continuously written to S3 bucket.
-From the S3 bucket data can be loaded into the Redshift either through schedule AWS Glue jobs or can be accessed as an external tables.
+From the S3 bucket, data can be loaded into the Redshift either through scheduled AWS Glue jobs or can be accessed as an external table.

-In this demonstration we provided step by step approach for each of these scenarios.
+In this demonstration, we provided step by step approach for each of these scenarios.

 ## Pre-requisite:
-a) Good understanding of AWS Redshift , Glue and S3 services
+a) Good understanding of AWS Redshift, Glue, and S3 services.

-b) Good understanding of MongoDB Atlas and Application services
+b) Good understanding of MongoDB Atlas and Application services.

-c) VPC and Network settings are already setup as per the secuirty standards.
+c) VPC and Network settings are already set up as per the security standards.

-d) Redshift Database
+d) Redshift Database.

-e) S3 bucket to store the json files
+e) S3 bucket to store the JSON files.

 f) MongoDB Atlas cluster [for free cluster creation](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/)